 Welcome to EC481 course guide.
 This guide provides information sources to help you complete a research paper that applies economic analysis to a policy issue.
-It focuses on using library resources to select a topic and frame your research question, to write a literature review and to find data to conduct an empirical analysis.
+It focuses on using library resources to select a topic and frame your research question, write a literature review and find data for conducting an empirical analysis.

 Use the links below to navigate to the different sections of this guide.